yantavares/RISC-V-unicycle/proj4/README.md

 Objective: to design, simulate, and synthesize a 32-bit RISC-V ALU (Arithmetic Logic Unit) version in VHDL.

+## GHDL and GTKWave installation

+The program was written in VHDL and simulated using GHDL software.
+You can download GHDL [here](https://github.com/ghdl/ghdl), however, it should run on any VHDL simulator.

+You can see the values generated in wave form in the file wave.vcd, which can be opened using GTKWave software.
+You can download GTKWave [here](http://gtkwave.sourceforge.net/).

 ## How to run using GHDL and GTKWave

 Using your terminal, execute the following commands: